weblab-workshops/todo-react/solutions/step4.md

     );
   }
 }

+export default ListItem;
 ```
-To keep IDs, I decided to make a helper function that will increment a counter and give its new value to me.
-That way, I know it's unique every time.
-I use that in `submitTodo`.
-Then, `deleteTodo` takes an ID as input, and filters the to-do list to get rid of that to-do.
-We don't pass it directly to each `ListItem`, we actually define an anonymous function everytime, whose only job is to call `deleteTodo` with a specific ID!
+We make a `deleteTodo` function that takes an index as input, and makes a new to-do array without the element at that index.
+Note, we don't pass it directly to each `ListItem`, we actually define an anonymous function everytime, whose only job is to call `deleteTodo` with a specific index!

 Then in `ListItem`, we simply call that `deleteTodo` prop passed when we click on the X.